cbtrigos/teacher-applications/README.md

 This project is created using ReactJS for the front-end, Express for the backend, and a MySQL database.

+To use this repo locally, you'll need the database tables and the authentication information to startup the backend.
+Go ahead and update the following files with the authentication information and also remove the "-sample" from the file names:

+- api/authentication/emailAuth-sample.json
+- api/authentication/awsAuth-sample.json
+- api/authentication/mysql-sample.json

-To use this repo locally, start by cloning it and installing the NPM packages in each the api and the gui.
+Then, go ahead and clone it and instal the NPM packages in each the api and the gui.

 ``` bash
 $ git clone https://github.com/cbtrigos/teacher-applications